mderriey/mderriey.github.io/_posts/2020-12-14-how-to-lock-down-csp-using-swachbuckle.md

 To remediate those, CSP offers two options:

 1. Allowing the hashes of the contents of the inline `<script>` and `<style>` tags (see <https://scotthelme.co.uk/csp-cheat-sheet/#hashes>); or
-1. Specifying a `nonce` attribute on the inline tags, while allowing it in the content security policy; for obvious reasons, the allowed nonce must be randomly generated and change for every single HTTP request (see <https://scotthelme.co.uk/csp-cheat-sheet/#nonces>).
+1. Specifying a `nonce` attribute on the inline tags while allowing it in the content security policy; for obvious reasons, the allowed nonce must be randomly generated and change for every single HTTP request (see <https://scotthelme.co.uk/csp-cheat-sheet/#nonces>).

-Using hashes isn't viable here, as the second inline `<script>` tag will contain the JSON representation of our configuration, which could change for each environment we'll deploy to.
+Using hashes isn't viable here as the second inline `<script>` tag will contain the JSON representation of our configuration, which could change for each environment we'll deploy to.
-Different values would generate different hashes, which we would all need to allow in our CSP.
+Different values would generate different hashes, all of which we would need to allow in our CSP.
 Yuck 😧.

 The solution lies in using nonces!
-Swashbuckle has an extensibility point which allows to modify the contents of the `index.html` file that will be served though the `SwaggerUIOptions.IndexStream` property.
+Swashbuckle has an extensibility point which allows to modify the contents of the `index.html` file that will be served.
+This is done though the `SwaggerUIOptions.IndexStream` property.
 See <https://github.com/domaindrivendev/Swashbuckle.AspNetCore#customize-indexhtml>.
 The default value is to read the `index.html` file embedded in the assembly: